This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Garlic Powder – For added flavor, you can add in a teaspoon of garlic powder.

 Storing leftovers is easy to do.
 Simply place your leftover chicken alfredo in an airtight container once it has cooled to room temperature.
-Then place in the refrigerator.
+Then place in the fridge.

 Chicken Alfredo will still good for about 3 – 5 days.
-I do not recommend freezing this recipe.
+We think it taste even better the next day.

 Crock Pot Chicken Alfredo